hunter-morabito/RESTfulLibrary/README.md

 * Working with Validation in a RESTful World
 * Demo - Working with Validation on POST
 * Demo - Working with Validation on PUT
+* Demo - Working with Validation on PATCH